Welcome to the Dragon Folk Club

 Simon was first to take us to Scotland with Dougie MacLean's Caledonia.

 As already mentioned, Paul and Denny started off in a remembrance theme with Poor murdered men (*# Jon Heslop) and A nightingale sang in Berkeley Square (Eric Maschwitz, Manning Sherwin) respectively.
-The latter was Denny's father's favourite song and was sung at his funeral by her late sister-in-law.
+The latter was Denny's late father's favourite song and was sung at his 90th birthday party by her late sister-in-law.
 Denny's singing of the song also marked both of their birthdays.

 And so we came to the end of the first rotation.